Opatówek: Medieval and modern times

 Opatówek belonged to archbishops of Gniezno since the 13th century, who probably helped it to obtain municipal rights.
 The archbishop Jarosław of Bogoria and Skotnik built a brick church and a castle here in about 1360, which were visited by outstanding clergymen and civil dignitaries.
 Both buildings stood until the beginning of the 19th century.
 It was a private church town, administratively located in the Kalisz County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 From 1655 until 1660 the area was occupied by Sweden during the Deluge.
 In 1706 was the great battle close to Kalisz between Saxon and Swedish armies that involved 50,000 soldiers all together.
 The Saxon army helped by the Russian army defeated Swedish army and Polish soldiers led by Stanisław Leszczyński.

 In 1793, following the Second Partition of Poland, the town was annexed by Prussia, and the archbishops' property was confiscated by the Prussian authorities.
-In 1807, the town was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, the town was regained by Poles and included within the short-lived Duchy of Warsaw.
 Since 1807 it belonged to general Józef Zajączek, the future governor of the Congress Poland.
 In that time many buildings designed by the most outstanding architects were constructed; moreover, the governor carried out reforms in his property which enabled the economical development in this area.

 Also Napoleon's Grande Armée passed the Kalisz County at the French invasion of Russia (1812).
 After the Vienna Congress 1815, the area became part of so-called Congress Poland in the Russian Partition.